Ethical-Intelligence-Lab/probabilisticSelf/README.md

         pip install ./baselines_l
         pip install -r requirements.txt # Make sure you run this after installing baselines_l
         ```
+(4) You may need to install OpenMPI, CMake, and zlib.
+For installation, please refer here: https://stable-baselines.readthedocs.io/en/master/guide/install.html

-(4) You may need to also implement the following tensorflow fixes.
+(5) You may also need to also implement the following tensorflow fixes.
         ```
         pip uninstall tensorflow-gpu;
         pip install tensorflow==1.15.0 --ignore-installed